willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### One of the displays on my headset are black

 * If you're using an HDMI adapter, make sure it supports HDMI 2.0
-* Remove any USB and HDMI extension cables if you're using any
+* Remove any USB and HDMI extension cables that you may be using
 * Make sure your graphics driver is up-to-date
-* If possible, try the Mixed Reality headset on another PC
+* Try the Mixed Reality headset on another PC

 ### My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes